mdancho84/mdancho84.github.io/_lab-episodes/episode2-R-production-shiny.md

 <a href="https://shiny.rstudio.com">Shiny</a> is an R package that makes it easy to build interactive web apps straight from R. You can host standalone apps on a webpage or embed them in R Markdown documents or build dashboards.
 You can also extend your Shiny apps with CSS themes, htmlwidgets, and JavaScript actions.
 </blockquote>

-Watch our recorded conversation how you can package your data science results into a `Shiny` web application to share with team members, stakeholders and decision-makers.
+Watch our recorded conversation to learn how you can package your data science results into a `Shiny` web application to share with team members, stakeholders and decision-makers.

 ### Recording